 Warm weather and summer nights mean there is no shortage of events happening around Nashville in July.
 From Fourth of July firework celebrations to a donkey show and everything in between, there is something for everyone.
-Being Nashville, you can expect to find a number of events that center around music.
-The city is nicknamed "Music City," after all.
+And considering Nashville is nicknamed "Music City," you can expect to find a number of events that center around music.

 Fourth of July Festival and Fireworks

 For years Nashville has celebrated Independence Day along the banks of the Cumberland River.
 During the day, there are family festivities, concerts, and events throughout downtown.
 In the evening, enjoy the spectacular firework show accompanied by the Grammy-winning Nashville Symphony.

 Every summer the Ryman Auditorium, considered the birthplace of bluegrass music, celebrates the genre with a series of concerts including some of the biggest names in bluegrass music.
 In this venue in 1945, Bill Monroe, the Father of Bluegrass, played a new style of music that has become a part of Tennessee's identity.
 The series runs each week beginning at the end of June through all of July.

 Centennial Park Big Band Dances

 Big Band Dance is a free event in Centennial Park that kicks off every Saturday night from June through August.
 A variety of free dance lessons are taught at 7 p.m. and 8:30 p.m. for those who want some guidance, and then live music plays from 7:30 p.m. to 10 p.m for open dancing.
 After dancing up an appetite, food trucks are available around the park to pick up a snack.
 If you don't feel like dancing, bring a lawn chair and come enjoy live music.